 - 1. Check the OACS field and FNA field of the Identify Controller Data structure.
 If OACS field indicates that the DUT does not support the Format NVM command this test is not applicable.
-If bit 0 of the FNA field is set to 0, this test is not applicable. - 2.
+If bit 0 of the FNA field is set to 0, this test is not applicable.
+If FNA bit 3 is set to '1', then this test is not applicable. - 2.
 Record the values in the DPS field of the Identify Namespace Data structure. - 3.
 Configure the NVMe Host to issue a Write command to an attached namespace in order to write a known data pattern to an LBA range.
 If there is no namespaces attached, create a namespace and attach it. - 4.
 Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step 4, then detach all namespaces. - 5.
 Configure the NVMe Host to issue a Format NVM Command with an LBAF Supported by the DUT, SES=000b, NSID=FFFFFFFh.
 Reattach the namespace written to in step 3. - 6.
-Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step 4. - Perform a Format NVM operation to restore the DPS settings for the Namespace that were recorded in Step 2.
+Configure the NVMe Host to issue a Read command to the controller specifying the same LBA range which was written in step 4. - 7.
+Perform a Format NVM operation to restore the DPS settings for the Namespace that were recorded in Step 2.